 What are common English phrases used when bargaining culturally (factual)

-- “Is that your best offer?”
+- “Is that the best you can offer?”

-- “Can you throw in [something extra]?”
+- “Can you throw in something extra?”

 References